 So, yes, both Android and iOS are spy prone, and in the case, your company decides to spy on you by installing a mobile spying app on your business phone you can’t do anything about it.
 They will just install the app before handing out the phone, and the only way to get rid of the (potential since it can’t be discovered) app is performing a complete wipe of the infected device.

 With a spying app employees can every single thing available with classic employee monitoring solutions, and more.
 And since a cell phone, even a business one, is a device we carry around with us 24/7 (well, most of us, my friend who got the app on his business device decided to keep it at home and only carries it with him when on work) meaning that having a spy app can do much more damage than having an employee monitoring software installed on workstations.

 Most of these spying apps are advertised as perfect solutions for worried parents who want to know what their children do while on a smartphone or tablet.
 But, some of them also present themselves as perfect solutions for employers who want to know everything about their workers, which is worrying, highly worrying.
-Of course, there’s the good old “is my partner cheating on me” ads, but today we talk about employee tracking.
+Of course, there’s the good old “is my partner cheating on me and how to catch a cheater” ads, but today we talk about employee tracking.
 Let’s see the worst and most worrying features these apps offer to users.

 By this we mean all types of communication you can do on a smartphone.
 Calls, SMS messages, Instant messaging apps, social network activity, email activity, iMessages, even Blackberry PIN Messages along with BBM.

 While some of them offer a classic list of features, like Mobile Spy, which provides the usual suite of spying features when it comes to communication on a smartphone such as viewing call history, getting access contacts, reading messages and email, other apps do even worse things.